MDecker-MobileComputing/TypeScript_Grundlagen/README.md

 <br>

-As default the target version of JavaScript is ES3, but you can change this using `--target`, e.g.:
+As default `tsc` will generate JavaScript of version ES3, but you can change this using the option `--target`, e.g.:
 ````
     tsc --target es6 Variablen.ts
 ````